 As you can see, the recipe calls for:

-- Chicken thighs: skinless boneless chicken thighs.
+- Chicken thighs: I recommend boneless skinless chicken thighs.
 I find they are much more tender than chicken breast.
-We need approximately 6 of these which is around 1 kg, (2.2 pounds) depending on the size of the chicken thighs.
+We need approximately 6 of these which is around 1 kg, (2.2 pounds) depending on the size of the boneless thighs.
 Sometimes when you purchase the packaged version it can be hard to tell if they have the bone in or not.
 A solution to this is to purchase them from the delicatessen, as those ones are almost always skinless and boneless.
 You will be able to get from Walmart, Safeway, Tesco, Woolies or Coles.
 I have seen them at Aldi, but cannot be confident on the availability of skinless boneless chicken thighs, something to keep in mind when doing your shopping 😊.

 - Honey: sweet and sticky, I love using this ingredient in the kitchen!
 For this recipe we add it to the BBQ sauce and dark soy sauce creating the sticky yumness that we are going to slather all of the chicken thighs.